neo-project/docs/en-us/node/api/gettxout.md

 # Gettxout method

-Returns the corresponding transaction output (change) information based on the specified hash and index.
+Returns the corresponding transaction output information (returned change), based on the specified hash and index.

 ## Parameter Description

-Txid: transaction ID.
+Txid: Transaction ID

-N: the index of the transaction to be obtained in the transaction (starting from 0).
+N: The index of the transaction output to be obtained in the transaction (starts from 0)

-## Call the example
+## Example

 Request text: